 I was born and lived until my early teens just south of here, in Belleville.
 My family is a camping and exploring family and I grew up paddling the lakes and rivers and hiking the trails in and around Algonquin Park, the Kawarthas, Bon Echo Park, and everywhere in between.

 As a teenager, my family moved to different places across the county, exploring different parts of Canada while sharing in ministry with communities on the prairies and in northern BC.
 As a young adult, I moved to Victoria for university, studying psychology.
-I took up sailing and eventually worked aboard a tall ship, mentoring young people in life and in faith as we explored the unique cultures and environments of the Canadian West Coast, the South Pacific, and East Asia.
-When I came home, I pursued a counselling degree and worked as a mental health and addictions caseworker in non-profit homeless shelters and transitional housing.
+I took up sailing and eventually worked aboard a tall ship, mentoring young people in life and in faith as we explored the unique cultures and environments of the Canadian West Coast, the South Pacific Islands, and East Asia.
+When I came home, I completed a Masters in Counselling Psychology and worked as a mental health and addictions caseworker in non-profit homeless shelters and transitional housing as well as some private practice.